pierky/bgp-large-communities-playground/tests/README.md

   Implementations correctly show the large communities next to the prefixes which they are attached to.

-* **Match Large Communities using the 3 decimal uint32 representation**: :white_check_mark: ExaBGP; :x: GoBGP; :white_check_mark: BIRD.
+* **Match Large Communities using the 3 decimal uint32 representation**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD.
-* **Set/delete Large Communities using the 3 decimal uint32 representation**: :white_check_mark: ExaBGP; :x: GoBGP; :white_check_mark: BIRD.
+* **Set/delete Large Communities using the 3 decimal uint32 representation**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD.

-  Actually I have been able to configure filters and actions based on large communities only on BIRD.
+  Some prefixes carrying large BGP communities have been announced to the implementations.
+GoBGP and BIRD have been able to perform actions on them (to add one or more communities, to delete one or more communities, to match prefixes on the basis of the communities they carried and then to perform actions on them).
   Here ExaBGP is given with a positive outcome because, by its own nature, it allows to implement filtering and manipulation logic within the third party applications it interacts with.
-For what concerns GoBGP, a feature request is tracked on [GitHub Issue #1133](https://github.com/osrg/gobgp/issues/1133) and is already on the devs' todo list; currently it can only set large communities via CLI.

 * **Separator used in the textual representation**: ExaBGP: `:` in log files, `,` in JSON dumps (array); GoBGP: `:`; BIRD: `,`.

 * **No restriction on the value of Global Administrator field**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD.

   Tests have been done using the [draft-ietf-idr-large-community-02](https://tools.ietf.org/html/draft-ietf-idr-large-community-02) [Reserved Large BGP Community values](https://tools.ietf.org/html/draft-ietf-idr-large-community-02#section-5) `65535:1:1` and `4294967295:4294967295:4294967295`.
 All the implementations correctly sent, received and displayed the prefixes which carried these values and also correctly displayed the large communities' values.

-I also tested some features which are not listed in the IETF Implementations wiki page at the time of writing:

 * **Textual representation, integers not omitted, even when zero**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD.